apg-github/weather-app-js/README.md

 Weather app is using three external API's to gain everything it needs.

-Page is responsive and mobile friendly.
+App is responsive and mobile friendly.

 To start an application locally type:
 ```